 I convene the Nottingham Poetry Exchange, a programme of poetry performances, seminars, and reading group sessions.

-Currently I am co-organising the conference Modernist Art Writing/ Writing Modernist Art, which will be held at the University of Nottingham on 24-25 June 2019.
+Recently I co-organised the conference Modernist Art Writing/ Writing Modernist Art, held at the University of Nottingham on 24-25 June 2019.

-Past events I have organised include Women's Poetry Publication Workshop, a three-day workshop encouraging women to engage with small press publishing in partnership with Windows Project and Small Press Library in Liverpool; Syndicate, a series of readings, performances, and lectures on the intersection of technology and poetry in collaboration with New Media Scotland; Women Translate Translation, a symposium and poetry night on the theme of women and translation at the Scottish Poetry Library, Edinburgh; and Outside-In/ Inside-Out, a festival and online resource of 'outside' and 'subterranean' poetics held in Glasgow supported by the AHRC Digital Transformations Fund
+Past events I have organised include Women's Poetry Publication Workshop, a series of workshops encouraging women to engage with small press publishing in partnership with Small Press Library in Liverpool and Nottingham Women's Centre; Syndicate, a series of readings, performances, and lectures on the intersection of technology and poetry in collaboration with New Media Scotland; Women Translate Translation, a symposium and poetry night on the theme of women and translation at the Scottish Poetry Library, Edinburgh; and Outside-In/ Inside-Out, a festival and online resource of 'outside' and 'subterranean' poetics held in Glasgow supported by the AHRC Digital Transformations Fund

 I am teaching on the following courses in the School of English:

 Learning to Read: Criticism for Creative Writers

 My current creative-critical practice centres on the theme of contingency, the affective state of uncertainty and/or the condition of being subject to chance and change.
 I am interested in poetry's… read more

 MATSUMOTO, LILA, 2019.
 'Evening fast out the window', a sequence of 10 poems.
 In: COOK, RORY, ed., Murmur 1.
 Monitor Books.

 MATSUMOTO, LILA, 2019.
 In: MISTRETTA, GIUSEPPE, EDWIN STEVENS AND JESSICA HIGGINS, ed., A Plume Annual 2.
 Museums Press.